flix/book/src/introduction.md

     area(Rectangle(2, 4)) |> println
 ```

-Here is a Flix program using polymorphic records:
+Here is one that uses _polymorphic records_:

 ```flix
 /// Returns the area of the polymorphic record `r`.